radkin/apolloserver_demo/README.md

 If you decide to set the client uri with a variable it will look like this:
 `const apolloServer = 'http://localhost:9000/api/graphql';`

+# Docker Instructions

+## Build the container
+build an Apollo Server docker image (remove brackets) like this:
+`docker build -t [container-name:][version] .`

+## Docker Compose
+A docker-compose file has been provided to facilitate build automation, locally run environments, and K8S cloud compute scaling.

+### Running a local Apollo Server with docker
+When you run the command below you will notice that it starts up an Apollo Server instance, redis replica, and redis primary server.
+This is by design as we need to simulate the read-only, one way replication expected from a replica.
+1. Obtain a login for this docker registry
+2. `docker pull radkin/apolloserver:latest`
+3. `docker-compose up -d`

+**note:** you can skip the 1st step (login) if you build it locally.
 ### Author
 radkin@github.com